 Whoop whoop whoop!!!

-That was me doing a happy dance after decluttering my last box of old paperwork.
+That was me doing a happy dance after finally decluttering my last pile of old, unwanted paperwork.

-I’ve learned I’m much happier without clutter full stop but I was especially happy to clear my paper clutter because it seriously does your head in, doesn’t it?
+I have learned I am much happier without clutter full stop.
+But I was especially happy to clear my paper clutter because it causes such stress.

 For most of us, the big problem with paper clutter is, it’s all a jumble.